-The word praxis means the process by which an idea is made a reality.
+The word praxis means the process by which an idea becomes a reality.
 One of the ideas we champion is that skill can be developed with diligent, consistent work.
 We have taken a number of students from their first day, when they felt there was no way they could learn the art, to having a very respectable level of skill at something that was once intimidating.

 Brazilian Jiu Jitsu is a grappling based martial art.
 There are no punches or kicks taught.
 Much of Jiu Jitsu is about movement and control, so before we get too far down the road of interpersonal conflict we want to make sure you can move well.
 Staying in shape means staying limber and in control of how your body moves.
 How's your front roll, back roll, and cartwheel?
 Developing good mat awareness and mobility is one of the first confidence building bridges you cross enroute to learning Jiu Jitsu.

 In our beginners class, the intro course, you will learn the basic Jiu Jitsu moves, positions, and strategies.
-A course handbook outlining all of this in detail will be emailed to you when you reserve your free week of class.
+A course handbook outlining all of this in detail will be emailed to you when you reserve your free class.
 The handbook presents the concepts and strategies essential to effective Jiu Jitsu practice.
 It will outline how to approach your training and help you develop skill faster and safer.

 What do I wear for the classes?